1993 Brazilian constitutional referendum: Campaign

 According to some polling institutes, the monarchist campaign was able to obtain the support of 22% of the voters in 1992.
 Concerned about this, the main political parties at that time, such as PT, PFL, PMDB and PTB formed the so-called Presidential Front on one side and the Parliamentary Front (PSDB) at the other side in order to oppose the ambitions of royalist groups.
 In spite of the defeat obtained by the monarchist movement, their slogan Vote for the king (Vote no rei!) became one of the most well known in the history of Brazilian electoral campaigns, and 13.4% of the voters supported a monarchical regime.

+Controversies

+The 1993 plebiscite was marked by several controversies, particularly regarding the treatment of the monarchist option.
+The Superior Electoral Court (Portuguese: Tribunal Superior Eleitoral, TSE) was criticized for not allowing members of the Brazilian Imperial Family to participate in the free television campaign slots, which, according to monarchists, hindered the personalization and proper representation of their proposal.
+There were also concerns about the speed and transparency of the vote counting process, as well as the extremely limited airtime allocated to the monarchy compared to the other options.
+After the vote, the significant number of ballots cast in favor of the monarchy — over 13% — was largely ignored in public and political discourse, leading supporters of the monarchist cause to claim symbolic erasure of that portion of the electorate.